JackLeeJM/hackrx-medassist-ai/frontend/docs/ai-workflow.md

 1) Speech is recorded and uploaded; Google Medical STT transcribes it
 2) `ai-summarization-prompt.md` converts the transcript into the required fields
 3) `ai-documentation-reviewer.md` validates the summary against the transcript (no hallucinations)
-4) `final-summariser.md` emits final UI fields: auto‑fill only when the review verdict is `pass`; otherwise return fields as "Data not mentioned" and require manual review
+4) `final-summariser.md` emits final UI fields: always populate fields with extracted data regardless of review verdict; show manual review banner when verdict is not `pass`

 Current implementation
 - Done